Save Money with Free Android and iPhone Apps

+Go Free or Go Home with these Free iPhone & Android Apps

-It is Tuesday, which means it is time for our biweekly selection of app deals on the Apple App Store and the Google Play Store.
-We picked applications and games that are usually paid but are free for a limited time only.
+Now that the work week has come to an end, it is time for yet another edition of free apps on the Apple App Store and the Google Play Store.
+We selected games and applications that are normally paid but are free for a limited time only.
 What are you waiting for?
-Let's get downloading!
+Let's get started!

-We always try to seek games that do not have scams or privacy traps in them but, unlike our weekly Top 5 Apps selection, we have not individually reviewed these apps.
+We always try to seek games and apps that do not pose a threat to your privacy or are money pits but, unlike our weekly Top 5 Apps selection, we have not reviewed these apps individually.
 This means some of them might feature several ads and in-app purchases.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as "bought" and it will be available in your app library forever—even if you uninstall it from your smartphone right after.